 I know what you’re thinking…

-Out of personal interest and curiosity from Breakthrough owners, I wanted to learn what the “rate” of selling a private PT practice was.
+Out of personal interest and curiosity from Breakthrough owners, I wanted to learn what the “rate” of selling a physical therapy private practice was.
 A great book, Built to Sell by John Warrillow, taught me that there is both a beginning AND end to every business.
 If this is true, shouldn’t you have a plan for HOW it will end and how to receive the HIGHEST rate for the time you’ve invested?

 I certainly think so.

 We have recorded a ton of conversations with owners revolving around practice growth, so if you want to pump up valuation before trying to sell, check these out:

 - How to make 2022 your most profitable year ever

 I interviewed five industry leading experts on selling a physical therapy private practice to bring the best advice to you all in one place.
 Each of these experts represents a different level of the transaction involved to sell your private practice.
 Today we’ll cover advice from three of those experts:

 Paul Welk –

 - Director and Senior Associate at Provident Healthcare Partners, LLC